Vomiting Blood During Pregnancy: Causes, Signs & Treatment

 - Endoscopic treatment to determine any rupture and treat it accordingly

 - Extraction of fluids through veins

 - A surgical procedure in case of several internal haemorrhage or ulcer

 Prevention is better than cure, and it certainly stands true in case of vomiting of blood during pregnancy.
 A few steps that could help prevent vomiting of blood are:

 - Avoid intake of alcohol as it causes inflammation of the stomach.

 - Avoid eating spicy food as it causes irritation of the stomach and acid reflux during pregnancy.

 - Limit your intake of medicines especially painkillers, aspirin, etc.

 If you vomit blood and notice blood clots, you must consult a doctor.
 Loss of blood can make you feel weak.
 Vomiting blood may also leave an unpleasant taste in your mouth.
 Apart from medical advice, there are a few tips that you can follow to treat nausea and vomiting while pregnant.

-Nausea is more common in the morning.
-Avoid eating heavy meals at night and eat a light breakfast to prevent nausea.
-You could eat a larger meal after the first half of the day when the tendency to vomit lowers.
+- Opt for Small and Light Meals: Nausea is more common in the morning.
+Avoid having heavy meals at night and have a light breakfast to prevent nausea.
 Don’t overeat – stick to a fixed pattern of eating.
 For example, eat at a 3-4 hour interval to give yourself enough time to digest the food.
-Eating a lot at once may make you feel full and could cause vomiting.
+Eating a lot at once might make you feel full and cause vomiting.